MarshalJoe/joes-blog/README.md

 					index.md
 ```

-And that would generate a realtive link to `/articles/2017/4/some-outage-description/`
+And that would generate a realtive link to `/articles/2017/4/some-description/`

-## Formatting notifications
+## Formatting Metadata

 Your `index.md` should be a YAML file with front-matter key-value pair template variables